ekernf01/ekernf01.github.io/drafts/grn inference/GRN_identifiability.md

 - [tiny little RNAs](https://en.wikipedia.org/wiki/MicroRNA) not captured well by vanilla RNA-seq
 - whether the DNA at each locus is accessible, or other aspects of DNA packaging and modification

+Furthermore, many RNA pairs are highly correlated, without either member directly regulating the other.

 So, even if we can establish a definite causal link between RNA transcript A and RNA transcript B, the exact mechanism is not clear.
 Does A bind the gene for B directly (`A==>B`)?
 Maybe A gives rise to a protein C that binds the gene for B (`A ==> (C) ==> B`)?
 Maybe protein C facilitates production of a microRNA D that degrades transcripts of B (`A ==> (C) ==> D ==> B`).
 Maybe protein C [goes to the cell surface, forms a complex with several other proteins, binds another molecule outside the cell, opening an intracellular domain to phosphorylation, which recruits a kinase, which phosphorylates a thing, which recruits things that phosphorylate things that hydrolyze things to generate things that promote transcription of B.](https://www.cellsignal.com/contents/science-cst-pathways-immunology-and-inflammation/t-cell-receptor-signaling-interactive-pathway/pathways-tcell)